SebasVA7X/job_scout/README.md

 - **Scheduled runs** via APScheduler (configurable hours, e.g. `8,18` for 8 AM and 6 PM UTC)
 - **Docker-first**: single `docker compose up -d` deployment

-**NOTE:** You don't need docker to run the pipeline, you can instead download the repository and run it using a .venv instance with your local Python environment (3.11 to 3.13 were tested.)
+**NOTE:** You don't need Docker to run the pipeline, you can instead download the repository and run it using a .venv instance with your local Python environment (3.11 to 3.13 were tested.)

 ---